Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Overview of the Three-Body Problem

 Here $\Psi_{\rm 3b}$ is the total three-body wavefunction, $r_{ij}=|\vec{r}_{i}-\vec{r}_{j}|$, and $a_{\rm s}$ is the s-wave scattering length.
 The COM part of the wavefunction is independent of the boundary condition, and only the relative wavefunction is affected.
 Enforcing this boundary condition is equivalent to including a Fermi pseudo-potential term in the Hamlitonian \cite{braaten2006universality}.

 If the wavefunction is symmetric under the interchange of particles $j$ and $k$ and satisfies the Bethe-Peierls boundary condition for $r_{ij}$ then it satisfies the Bethe-Peierls boundary condition for $r_{ik}$.
-This relationship between particle interaction and particle interchange restricts us to the 2+1 fermion and three boson cases.
+This relationship between particle interaction and particle symmetry allows us to consider the 2+1 fermion and three boson cases while specifying only one scattering length.
+Other cases require additional boundary conditions and are beyond the scope of this work.
+For example in the 2+1 boson case the scattering length between the two identical bosons is not necessarily the same as between one of those bosons and the third particle, both scattering lengths would need to be specified.